Alaska governor appointee faces questions about background

 #ReadLocal

-Messages seeking comment were left for Quick, Reynolds and a Dunleavy spokesman.
+In his letter Thursday, Quick said he verbally entered into an "equity-stake business venture" with the Reynolds family in 2011.
+As the businesses grew, he said it became clear the verbal agreement would not lead to a written one and after negotiations, "we parted ways."

-Wielechowski said he learned of the discrepancy as part of his review of Quick.
-He said he expected a truthful answer when he questioned Quick during the hearing.
+During a news conference before Quick's letter was released to reporters, Wielechowski said he expected a truthful answer from Quick when he asked his question.

-He stopped short of calling for Quick's resignation but said that if Quick were any other state employee "he would probably be terminated for that action."
+He said if Quick were any other state employee, "he would probably be terminated for that action."
+A message seeking comment after Quick's letter was released was left with Wielechowski's office.

+Sen. Tom Begich, the Alaska Senate's Democratic leader, said he doesn't think Quick should be confirmed but said it's Dunleavy's decision whether to let Quick continue through the confirmation process.

-The department provides centralized administrative services to state agencies dealing with things such as labor relations, leasing of space and retirement and benefits programs.
-The public defender agency and Division of Motor Vehicles are among the other agencies that fall under the department.
+The Department of Administration provides centralized administrative services to state agencies dealing with things such as labor relations, leasing of space and retirement and benefits programs.
+The public defender agency and Division of Motor Vehicles are among the agencies that fall under the department.

-Meanwhile, Art Chance faces scrutiny for Facebook comments about minorities and women, including Democratic presidential hopeful California Sen. Kamala Harris.
+Meanwhile, Art Chance, a new hire in the department, faced scrutiny for Facebook comments about minorities and women, including Democratic presidential hopeful California Sen. Kamala Harris.
 Posts from Chance were first highlighted by The Alaska Landmine political blog.

 A message seeking comment was left for Chance.